rfmeng/rfmeng.github.io/markdown/FRM II - Credit Risk Measurement and Management.md

 Three levels to assessing the counterparty risk of transaction:
 * trade level: CVA
 * counterparty level: CVA (incorporating the impact of risk mitigants such as netting and margining)
-* portfolio level: creidt limits
+* portfolio level: credit limits

 CVA encourages minimizing the number of counterparties, while credit limits encourage maximizing that number